jonnew/Oat/README.md

     - Get it building using the improvements to CMake stated in last TODO item
 - [ ] Dealing with dropped frames
     - Right now, I poll the camera for frames.
 This is fine for a file, but not necessarily for a physical camera whose acquisitions is governed by an external, asynchronous clock
     - Instead of polling, I need an event driven frame server.
-In the case of a dropped frame, the server __must__ increment the sample number to prevent offsets from occurring.
+In the case of a dropped frame, the server __must__ increment the sample number, even if it does not serve the frame, to prevent offsets from occurring.

 #### Connecting to point-grey PGE camera in Linux
 - First you must assign your camera a static IP address.